Create your CV

-> - The amount of detail; a cv is more detailed and complete, where the resume focusses on only giving the most relevant information for this specific application.
+- The amount of detail; a cv is more detailed and complete, whereas the resume focuses on only giving the most relevant information for this specific application.
 Resulting in the aforementioned difference.

-> - The tone of the document; a resume can be a more commercial and focussed on selling one-self, where a cv is more factual.
+- The tone of the document; a resume can be more commercial and focused on selling oneself, whereas a cv is more factual.

-> What is a chronological CV, and what order should it be in?
+What is a chronological CV, and what order should it be in?

 The most widely used CV is known as the Chronological CV.
 This means that time-dependent components, such as education and work experience, are represented in a reverse-chronological structure.
 Your last (most recent) job should be first (top), and your first job should be last (bottom).
 This also applies to all other experiences that you mention on your CV that took place within a certain period, such as study programs, courses, internships, and ancillary activities.

 The order of your CV is then as follows: personal and contact details, followed by a concise personal profile about yourself.
 Hereafter, state your training, followed by any work experience, languages, skills, characteristics, and interests.